Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Overview of the algorithm

 \subsection{Dual updates}

-The dual update phase can be applied when there are no top $\pm$-nodes (and hence each cherry tree is a normal alternating tree).
-In this phase we find a non-negative number $\delta_T$ for each cherry tree $T$, and then update dual variables for nodes $v$ in $T$: if $v$ is a plus-node then increase $y_v$ by $\delta_T$, and if $v$ is a minus-node then decrease $y_v$ by $\delta_T$.
-This will increase the dual objective by $\sum\limits_T \delta_T$, since in every alternating tree the number of plus-nodes exceeds the number of minus-nodes by 1.
-We require the dual variables to remain feasible; this gives constraints of the form $\delta_T\le c_T$ for some trees $T$, and $\delta_{T}\pm\delta_{T'}\le c_{TT'}$ for some pairs of trees $T,T'$.
-A description of these constraints can be found in~\cite{blossom_v}.
+After all nontrivial cherry blossoms have been contracted, there are no top-level $\pm$-nodes.
+Consequently, every cherry tree is an ordinary alternating tree.
+We can therefore apply the standard dual update used in Blossom IV and Blossom V. We find a nonnegative number $\delta_T$ for each cherry tree $T$, and then update dual variables for nodes $v$ in $T$: if $v$ is a plus-node then increase $y_v$ by $\delta_T$, and if $v$ is a minus-node then decrease $y_v$ by $\delta_T$.
+This increases the dual objective by $\sum\limits_T \delta_T$, since in every alternating tree the number of plus-nodes exceeds the number of minus-nodes by 1.
+We require the dual variables to remain feasible; this gives the following constraints on~$\{\delta_T\}$:

-We use the greedy same strategy for choosing $\delta_T$'s as in~\cite{blossom_4,blossom_v}; in particular, trees $T,T'$ with a constraint $\delta_T-\delta_{T'}\le 0$ between them are assigned the same value of $\delta_T$.
-As in~\cite{blossom_v}, we maintain heaps of edges and nodes for each tree and for each pair of trees connected by at least one edge.
-We refer to~\cite{blossom_v} for further details.